Sustainability at Terra Nova

 Healthy Oceans

-Sustainability is not simply part of our ethos—it defines how we operate.
-We align ourselves with the United Nations Sustainable Development Goals and are initially focusing our efforts on five key goals, with plans to expand our impact over the coming decade as we grow.
 As we continue to explore and craft transformative experiences for our guests, we remain firmly committed to our promise: to ensure that the beauty and wonder of these pristine environments are protected for generations to come.

-SMALL SHIPS,
+SMALLER SHIPS,

-SMALL IMPACT.
+LESS IMPACT.

-At Terra Nova Expeditions, we believe smaller is better—for you and for the places we visit.
-Ships carrying over 140 passengers may offer the illusion of access, but the reality is less time ashore and greater pressure on fragile landing sites.
 A 200-passenger vessel means 200 people on land.
 A 300-passenger ship?
 You guessed it—300 people ashore, resulting in more foot traffic through delicate ecosystems.
 Granted, all 200 or 300 aren’t there at once—but 300 people transiting a site over a three-hour period, compared to just 100, makes a significant difference.
 That’s more wildlife disturbance, more human presence, and greater wear on vulnerable terrain.

 That’s why we’re proud to be small.